Generating emission files from raw data#

 scale: 1.368e+21

-Note how the input arguments of the EDGAR,v5 plugin are specified (optional argument for choosing (or not) the closest available year).
+Note how the arguments of the EDGAR v5 plugin are specified (including the optional argument to select the closest available year).

 Only one species taken from a raw inventory on several levels#